-LO2: Acquire knowledge on the levels, trends, differentials and future prospect of population
+LO2: Acquire knowledge on the levels, trends, differentials and future prospect of population in India and World regions

 LO3: Comprehend the structure, distribution and characteristics, dimensions of human Population.

 - CO1: Acquire the knowledge about basic components of population change. - CO2: Understand the growth of population of the global regions. - CO3: Analyse the population characteristics and its structure